-- Try exploring the reasons behind the lack of physical intimacy.
+- Try exploring the reasons behind a lack of physical intimacy.
 For this, you have to observe your reactions to your loved one’s touch and understand why you are reacting in a particular way.
-Make notes, perhaps see an expert and get down to solving this.
-We have a huge panel of experts that you can seek help from here.
-It is online and completely confidential.
+If you’re unable to make sense of why either one of you is unable to reciprocate intimate touch, consider seeking help.
+We have a panel of experts you can reach out to online, and it is completely confidential.

 2. Emotional intimacy

 - You have to be ready to accept your partner even on their worst days.
-Someday they may be cranky and less patient, accept them.
+Someday they may be cranky and less patient, learn to take that in your stride.
 Maybe give them space to get over the mood but do not attack them for it.
 Remember even you have your bad days.
-Here are other ways you can develop emotional intimacy with them.

-- Most important here is to bare your soul, share your fears, trust them with your not-so-pretty sides.
-Remember emotional intimacy is about knowing your beloved and loving them because of who they are and also who hey are not!
+- Most important here is to bare your soul, share your fears, and trust them with your not-so-pretty sides.
+Remember emotional intimacy is about knowing your beloved and loving them because of – and not despite – who they are.

 3. Spiritual intimacy

-Spiritual intimacy not just strengthens a relationship between couples but gives them the power to handle life’s crises far better than ones who have not tried to connect at this very deep and essential level.
-Have you shared your belief about the ultimate power, God, or whatever you believe in and how important that particular aspect is important to you?
-Some people believe they carve their own destinies while another set believes that you come with a given and destiny will play its route.
-Where are the two fo you on this?
+Spiritual intimacy not just strengthens a relationship but gives a couple the ability to handle life’s crises far better than the ones who have not connected at this deep and existential level.
+Have you shared your belief about God with your significant other?
+Some people believe that we carve our own destiny while others believe that there is a higher power that controls the course of our lives.

-- Talk freely about your spiritual understanding and religious beliefs with your partner
+- Talk freely about your spiritual and religious beliefs with your partner.

-- Try to pray, meditate, do deep breathing, sit in silence or oher such practices with your loved
+- Try to pray, meditate, practice deep breathing or sitting in silence together.

-- Practice being in the now for at least 5 minutes every day when both of you give each other full attention and listen to the sounds around you.
+- Practice being in the now for at least 5 minutes every day when both of you focus on just each other and listen to the sounds around you.

-- Commit to something higher.
-Cleanse past relationships, forgive and let your exes go.
+- Cleanse yourself from past experience, forgive and let go.

 Related Reading: 12 ways lack of intimacy in your marriage affects you